FabioLiberti/blekfl2/README.md

 2. Li, T., Sahu, A. K., Zaheer, M., Sanjabi, M., Talwalkar, A., & Smith, V. (2020).
 Federated optimization in heterogeneous networks. *Proceedings of MLSys.*

+### Additional Resources

+A comprehensive collection of over 50 research papers on federated learning heterogeneity is available in the framework documentation and tutorials.
+These papers cover topics including:

+* Label distribution skew solutions
+* Feature distribution heterogeneity
+* Quality and quantity skew mitigations
+* Concept drift and shift handling methods
+* Personalization techniques
+* Meta-learning approaches
+* Privacy-preserving methods
+* Communication efficiency

+To access the complete bibliography, please refer to the documentation section of the framework at `/documentation/references/` after installation.

 ## 📜 License

 This project is licensed under the Blekinge-Mercatorum License - see the [LICENSE](LICENSE) file for details.